We experience our surroundings through impressions from our senses and movements, and it is through these that we relate to the world.

 Below you will find a selection of our recent projects and commissioned work.

-This collaboration is a study of the Karimoku Case Study Collection and engages our senses in a series of limited edition subtle pieces designed by Atelier Plateau and produced by Karimoku Case Study.
+This collaboration is a study of the Karimoku Case Study furniture collection and engages our senses in a series of limited edition subtle art pieces designed by Atelier Plateau and produced by Karimoku Case Study.

 When we received the invitation from Asphaltgold and Slektion to create a bespoke sculpture for the Adidas NMD S1 sneaker, we knew immediately that we wanted to take part in this project.
 Both the opportunity to inspire for an active living, and to interpret a sneaker that represents the pinnacle expression of Adidas’ craft into a sculpture, has brought both inspiration and joy.